microsoft/AzureTrailblazerAcademy/month2/labs/lab_oraTopg/README.md

 <img src="./images/ata-pg-network-setup.PNG" alt="Add the client IP address to the network security" hight="600">

-4. Install pgadmin tool
-- Download PostgreSQL Admin tool using <a href="https://www.pgadmin.org/download/pgadmin-4-windows/">thislink</a>

-5. Connect to the Azure PostgreSQL from PgAdmin Tool
+4. Connect to the Azure PostgreSQL from PgAdmin Tool
 - Enter the following:
 - Host Name: copy host name from the Azure Portal
 - User name:pgadmin@hostname